ola-titi/DataSet/README.md

 # DataSet

-### Code: this folder cintains the codes for preparing the data:
+### Code: this folder contains the codes for preparing the data:
 1. readData.py: this python code that I wrote to extract the propaganda spans.
 2. translate.py: this pythin code that has been used to translate English propganda spans into Arabic.